khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 230. Then you should say to the boastful man, “Turn around and look at yourself.
 When you have perceived your own faults, you will have found the cure for your pride.
-Do not compare yourself with someone who has more faults than you do so that you find it easy to commit faults and to imitate wicked people [Do not allow yourself to commit vile things and to imitate wicked people].
+Do not compare yourself with someone who has more faults than you do so that you find it easy to commit faults and imitate wicked people.
+[Do not allow yourself to commit vile things and imitate wicked people].
 We have already criticized people who imitate good actions slavishly, what should we say of people who imitate evil actions slavishly?
 On the contrary, you should compare yourself with someone who is more virtuous than you, then your pride will fade away.
 Then you will be cured of this hateful disease which gave birth in you to scorn of other people when there are without a doubt better people than you among them.
 If you scorn them with no cause, they will have cause to scorn you, for the Almighty says, [“To condone an evil is to commit the same evil.”][^not-exist] “The reward of an evil is an evil like it.”
-[Quran 42:20] So you will expose yourself to scorn, even to deserved disdain, and the anger of Allāh and the loss of every trace of virtue that there may have been in you.
+(Quran 42:20) So you will expose yourself to scorn, even to deserved disdain and the anger of Allāh, and the loss of every trace of virtue that there may have been in you.

 [^not-exist]: Typesetter: This phrase exists in the original hard copy of _In Pursuit of Virtue_ as well.
 I checked for it in the original Arabic from two sources: (1) _Rasāʾil Ibn Ḥazm_, vol.\ 1, #161, p.\ 387 (Beirut: Al-Muʾassasah al-ʿArabiyyah li al-Dirāsāt wa al-Nashr, 1987) revised by Dr. Iḥsān ʿAbbās and (2) _Kitāb al-Akhlāq wa al-Siyar_, #173, p.\ 157 (Beirut: Dār Ibn Ḥazm, 2000) checked by ʿAbd al-Ḥaq al-Turkmānī.
 These sources did not have this phrase.